Ways To Form A Healthy Attachment With Your Adopted Child

 You may find yourself experiencing the following cycles of questions.

-“How am I going to create a strong attachment with my child?”
+- “How am I going to create a strong attachment with my child?”

-“What am I supposed to do in order to show my child that I am mom/dad?”
+- “What am I supposed to do in order to show my child that I am mom/dad?”

-“What if he/she hates me?”
+- “What if he/she hates me?”

-“What if he/she feels that they do not belong?”
+- “What if he/she feels that they do not belong?”

-Regardless of your child’s upbringing – he/she has the ability to form healthy attachment “healthy child-parent bond” with you as long as you are willing to do your work as the parent.
+Regardless of your child’s upbringing – he/she has the ability to form a healthy attachment “healthy child-parent bond” with you as long as you are willing to do your work as the parent.
 In that – “no matter your history as the parent, you have the ability to form a healthy, secure, well-balanced relationship with your child”.

 Give yourself entirely to your child.
 Your child should be able to see that you are truly invested in them “not just know through words”.
-Don’t assume that your child understand you are their parent and that you’ll be there for them.
+Don’t assume that your child understands you are their parent and that you’ll be there for them.
 Be present.
-Allow you actions to speak and justify your meaning.
+Allow your actions to speak and justify your meaning.

 Consider how your son/daughter may be “thinking right now” or even consider how your non-verbal and verbal actions would be perceived from their point of view.
 If you are not sure – “ask your child”.
 “My son, what are you thinking right now?” or “Daughter how do you feel about what I just said or did?”.

-During the times that your child is seeking your attention regardless if its playful or emotionally sought – be there as soon as possible.
+During the times that your child is seeking your attention regardless if it’s playful or emotionally sought – be there as soon as possible.
 It is truly vital for your child to create a personal understanding “that mom/dad loves me because when I cry they are there for me” or “when I am hurt they are there for me” or “when I want to play they are there for me”.

 Anger is simply easier to show.
 I understand that you, as the parent are hurt and in pain by your child’s emotional expressions.
 Yet – I encourage and urge you to understand that your child is not angry.
 The words “I hate you” do not mean “I hate you”.
 The words “You don’t love me” do not mean “you don’t love me”.
 Your child is often testing you to create a personal understanding – “does mom/dad love me?”; “does mom/dad hate me?”.

 I once had an adoptive family that I supported during their time of need.
 I remember an important message that continues to follow me.
 “If my child wants me to kiss them 100 times before going to bed, I will without a moment of hesitation”.
+Counseling can help!